By Lyons Davidson’s Legal Apprentices

 You should always give time for yourself as well such as socialising with friends as you will break from studying and working.

-If you, or someone you know, are interested in apprenticeship opportunities, we are keen to hear from you!
-We will be advertising our apprenticeship vacancies to start in September 2017 over the next few weeks – please visit Lyons Davidson’s Careers website for further information or to sign up to receive job alerts by email.
+If you, or someone you know, are interested in becoming a legal apprentice, we are keen to hear from you!
+We will be advertising our apprenticeship vacancies to start in September 2017 over the next few weeks – please visit Lyons Davidson’s Careers pages for further information or to sign up to receive job alerts by email.